 There’s a great little book out at the moment set in Sennen called “Bilbo the Surf lifeguard dog” There’s a great anecdote of how he encouraged people out of the rip tides without too much fuss by telling them that was where the Weaver fish lived!”
 Maybe they need to find a shark these days!

-Snuggling into the soft, seductive, white sands to doze after lunch with every sound almost obliterated by the roar of the distant seas, so I totally missed the Para glider that landed just beside us with a sharply crackling parachute until it was too late and the owner was cooling collecting his gear beside us.
-As a passing wag remarked “Must be the Cadbury’s Milk Tray man!”
+Snuggling into the soft, seductive, white sands to doze after lunch was pure bliss.
+Every sound almost obliterated by the roar of the distant seas.
+I totally missed the Para glider that landed just beside us until it was too late and the owner was cooling collecting his gear.
+A passing wag remarked “Must be the Cadbury’s Milk Tray man!”
 Alas there was no sign of chocolate though!

 Strangely we stayed in a perfect patch of sunshine for the afternoon, while Cape Cornwall to our east remained sulkily in the shade

-When I got back Charles had put his solitary sojourn to go use and studied the terrain back to the car park, high above the beach and had spotted a route up behind the lifeguards hut path, that he thought might be easier to take, than the steep route we had excitedly slipped and slithered down earlier in the day.
-So back from our quiet haven we tramped across the soft pale sands, each step taking us nearer to the crowds at the eastern end before turning up into the dunes pausing only every now and again to look back down to say goodbye and treasure the memory of a picnic on Sennen beach.
+Charles had put his solitary sojourn to good use and studied the terrain back to the car park.
+He had spotted a route up behind the lifeguards hut, that might be easier, than the steep route we had excitedly slipped and slithered down earlier in the day.
+We paused only every now and again though to say and say goodbye, while treasuring the memory of a picnic on Sennen beach.

-If you enjoyed this blog join us for more blogs about beaches
+If you enjoyed this blog why not join us for more blogs about our part of Cornwall

 or better still subscribe using the gizmo on the right!